 No single player in the market will solve these problems, but together we can make a real difference in access to education for all.

+Not sure what to do with this – should it be in the paper?

 Courseload will present on this topic during the upcoming Accessing Higher Ground ….
 This presentation will include examples of how Courseload is working with various DSS organizations, end-users and leadership groups to implement the UCD approach to create highly usable/accessible products.